01 of 07

 The last part is the connector between the bracelet and ring.
 To approximate the length you will need, measure from the base of your middle finger to your wrist across the back of your hand.
 For me, the measurement is 4 inches.

-As long as your bracelet and ring have a little slack, making it the length that you measure should be fine.
-When you close your hand, the chain will tighten up – so the connection cannot be tight or it will restrict the mobility of your hand or break.
+As long as your bracelet and ring have a little slack, making it the length that you measure should be possible.
+When you close your hand, the chain will tighten up – so the connection cannot be tight, or it will restrict the mobility of your hand or break.

 06 of 07